Everything about nuts

 Cashews grow attached to this accessory fruit.
 That’s why cashews aren’t real nuts; they are the seeds that grow connected to cashew apples.

 Many people who see photos of cashews growing describe them as looking like moon-shaped heads with “grumpy faces” wearing red hats.
-The moon-shaped seed you see protruding from the red hat is the cashew that you’ll eat after it’s been plucked and dried.
+The moon-shaped seed you see protruding from the red hat is the cashew you’ll eat after it’s plucked and dried.

 The appearance of new cashew tree breeds shortened that time.
 Some trees start producing fruit in as little as one year, and harvests are feasible after two more years.